lopperman/mac_configurator/README.md

 # Mac System Configurator

-Interactive Python utility to manage and apply Mac system settings with a beautiful Rich-powered terminal UI.
+Interactive Python utility to manage and apply Mac system settings with a beautiful Rich-powered terminal UI and JSON Schema validation.

 ## Features

+- **Schema-Based Settings**: All settings defined with JSON Schema validation
+- **Explicit Configuration**: Only apply settings you've explicitly configured
+- **Live System Values**: Always see your configured value vs. actual system state
+- **Delete/Unset Settings**: Remove settings to return to system defaults
 - **Manage Settings**: Browse settings by category with visual status indicators
 - **Apply Settings**: Apply configured settings to your Mac (with admin permission handling)
 - **Generate AppleScript**: Create a script for startup or ad-hoc execution